 Tool List Qty.
-Required

 Wrench, 11/16" 1

 Wrench, 3/4" 1

 Wrench, 1/2" 1

-Wire Cutter 1
+Wire cutter

-Washer, 1/8" Thick 1
+Washer, 1/8" thick 1

-Crowfoot Socket, 3/4" 1
+Crowfoot socket, 3/4", 1

-Torque Wrench, ft. lbs 1
+Torque wrench, ft. lbs 1

 Wire Tie, 10" long 1

 Check for proper rack extension-to-rack and pinion unit clearance by first turning steering wheel fully to the right.
-The rear spindle arm on the passenger side must rest against the front axle (Ref Fig. 20).
-If it does not, all adjustment is made at the rack ball joint (6) (Ref Fig. 19) .
-Loosen jam nut (5) at rack ball joint and use wrench to thread shaft of rack extension (7) further into rack ball joint.
-This will provide more travel for the steering wheel to be turned to the right.
+The rear spindle arm on the passenger side must rest against the front axle (Ref Fig. 19).
+If it does not, all adjustment is made at the rack ball joint (6) (Ref Fig.

 Read all of Section B and this section before attempting any procedure.
-Pay particular attention to all Notes, Cautions and Warnings.
+Pay particular attention to all Notices, Cautions, Dangers and Warnings.